XURSH7D/XURSH7D/README.md

 - 👯 I’m looking to collaborate on awesome projects.
 - 🤔 I’m looking for help with networking.
 - 💬 Ask me about anything, i’m happy to help.
-- 📫 How to reach me: via LinkedIn, Telegram, YouTube, X.
+- 📫 How to reach me: via LinkedIn, Telegram, X, YouTube.
 - ⚡ Fun fact: I’m good at drawing.